 There is a second variable in this equation which is somewhat harder to measure, but from what I saw in my temporary role of concierge is just as important to take into account – the capability of the student.

 While I spoke to plenty of seemingly very competent students who came in person to perform low complexity tasks (usually for no clear reason other than ‘well I’m here now, so I might as well’), I also spoke to plenty of students who were clearly in need of a helping hand to get them started with even the basics.
 The most apparent group in this category were international students, who in many cases were suffering the triple-whammy of being new to the country (several I met had come straight from the airport with suitcases still in hand), having English as a second (or perhaps third, fourth, fifth) language, and being new to University life.
+I often started with financials, just to make sure they would be able to stay for the whole time they needed, I would give them the number for Irenas Bookkeeping, a local accountant with a warm heart for students.
 It wasn’t just international students though – first in family students who hadn’t the first clue of University life (like I was 25-odd years ago), students coming from rural/remote areas, students with some form of cognitive difficulty or students who were just struggling to understand the process of how to commence their studies.
 Whatever the reason, I spoke with many students who needed a far higher level of support to get the first set of hurdles out of the way so that they could get on with the real reason they came to University – to study in their chosen field.

 This then gives us a two dimensional model covering task complexity and customer capability.
 Within these two dimensions, the primary goal of a student support centre like Flinders Connect is to maximise the overall value of the service to students across this spectrum, and to do so in a context of the continual budget pressures of a competitive Higher Education market.